 Whether you’re still working or not, these seven tips for financial planning in your 70s can help make these years a wonderful time as you begin to relax and transition into your next stage of life adventures.

-Heidi Clute, CFP® of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
+Heidi Clute, CFP® is co-owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
 Clute Wealth Management and LPL are separate entities.
-Securities offered through LPL Financial.
-Member FINRA/SIPC.
 The opinions voiced in this material are for general information only and not intended to provide specific advice or recommendations.